-Notes:
+Notes

 (i) Falcon owns 98.1% of Falcon Australia, which holds a 22.5% interest in EP-76, EP-98 and EP-117 (collectively the "Exploration Permits").
 The remaining 1.9% interest of Falcon Australia is held by others.
-The permits are currently in year 5 with a permit year end of 31 December 2023.
+Renewal applications for EP-76 and EP-117 were submitted in September 2022 ahead of the end of the five year term which expired in December 2022, a further renewal application for exploration permit 98 was submitted in March 2023 ahead of the current five year term expiring in June 2023.
+These are currently under review with the Northern Territory government.

-- (ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration licence in August 2010.
-Local counsel has confirmed that despite the TCP having an expiry date of October 2010, the Company's interests remain valid and enforceable. - (iii) In September 2022 Origin announced the divestment of their interest in the Exploration Permits to Tamboran (B1) Pty Limited, details are included on page 8, with Tamboran Resources Limited appointed as operator.
+(ii) In compliance with the terms of the Technical Cooperation Permit ("TCP"), the Company submitted its application for an exploration licence in August 2010.
+Local counsel has confirmed that despite the TCP having an expiry date of October 2010, the Company's interests remain valid and enforceable.

+(iii) In September 2022 Origin announced the divestment of their interest in the Exploration Permits to Tamboran (B1) Pty Limited, details are included on page 8, with Tamboran Resources Limited appointed as operator.